mui/material-ui/docs/pages/blog/aggregation-functions.md

 The out-of-the-box experience is very important to us, but as is the ability to customize and extend the feature to your own use case.

-You can change the styles of every element involved, set automatic aggregations, choose which columns can be aggregated by which functions, and even create your own custom function.

-In the example below, we wanted to get the first value in alphabetical order.
+You can change the styles of every element involved, set automatic aggregations, choose which columns can be aggregated by which functions, and even create your own custom function, like in the example below, where we created a function to get the first value in alphabetical order.

 ```tsx
 const firstAlphabeticalAggregation: GridAggregationFunction<string, string | null> =